4dboard/Proxy-yxorP/README.md

 #### 🔱 Load-balancing

-This may be accomplished by deploying cloned copies of your website on various servers that are connected to a load-balancing system.
+The installation of cloned copies of your website on several additional servers, each of which is connected to a load-balancing system, is one method for achieving this objective.
+There are several other approaches that might possibly be used in this operation.
+Using a cluster of servers is a potential alternative method that might be utilized to execute this assignment effectively.

 #### ⌛ Allways-online